Ten Horns Coming into View?

 Even now, the C.I.S. nations are serving as a sort of testing ground where a big showdown is taking place between U.S. and Russian interests.
 These small C.I.S. republics are quite vulnerable, but if they perceive Russia as a more reliable friend and support, then that may embolden them to resist the Harlot by returning to the Russian fold.

 After the collapse of communism and break-up of the Soviet Union, the U.S. has tried to use these weaker nations as her backdoor entrance to surround Russia militarily, even to slip in and grab the resources of this once impregnable fortress of the former Soviet Union.
 Some of these countries have adopted, on the political level, a fence-sitting posture vis-à-vis America.
-This trend, however, could very well shift in a different direction as America’s duplicity and incompetence in the Middle East become more and more obvious.
+This trend, however, could very well shift in a different direction as America’s duplicity, belligerence, and self-serving intentions become more and more obvious.

 In the last few years, Russia has adopted a nationalistic stance under her present ruler (Putin) and seems to be fortifying herself against U.S. attempts to infiltrate, not only her own borders, but also those of her C.I.S. neighbors.
 For these vulnerable nations of the C.I.S., it would be smarter for them to resist the U.S., to hang on to their resources, especially when they know they have the powerful backing of mother Russia.